General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

 where the unit vector ${\bm K}$ is defined in (\ref{unitv}) and where we explicitly show the dependence of function $\Delta(\tau,\tau_0)$ on all parameters which implicitly depend on time.

-The time derivative of vector ${\bm k}$ is calculated using the approximation ${\bm k}=-{\bm K}$ and formula (\ref{unitv}) where the coordinates of the source of light, ${\bm x}_0(t_0)$, and of the observer, ${\bm x}(t)$, are functions of time.
+The time derivative of vector ${\bm k}$ is calculated using the approximation ${\bm k}=-{\bm K}$ and formula (\ref{unitv}) where the coordinates of the source of light, ${\bm x}_0(t_0)$, and of the observer, ${\bm x}(t)$, are considered as functions of time.
 These derivatives are